Syndica/sig/src/geyser/readme.md

 ## Metrics

+we use a few metrics to understand how fast data is being written/read:

 - 'MB/Sec': how many bytes the reader/writer is reading/writing per second
 - 'Payloads': how many payloads the reader/writer has read/wrote

+we also have metrics to understand what could be causing slow reads/writes (specific stalls/no-op conditions):

 - 'Reader Stalls': How many times the reader has tried to read a payload but was unable to because the pipe was empty
 - 'Writer Stalls': How many times the writer has tried to write a payload but was unable to because either
     - the pipe was full ('pipe_full')
     - ther recycle_fba doesnt have any memory available to write the bincode bytes ('no_memory_available')

+the reader has dynamic state which uses up some memory (ie, if the buffer isnt big enough to read the incoming data, we resize and try again):

 - 'Reader State': The reader has two buffers for state, the 'io_buf' is used to read data from the pipe, and 'bincode_buf' is used to deserialize the data from the io_buf into this buffer